Doctoral (Ph.D.) Degree - Counselor Education

 topic be closely related to the emphasis area.
 Emphasis areas must reflect areas of

-take core courses which include a minimum number of hours in each of the following
+take core courses which include a minimum number of hours.

 - 39 hours of doctoral level courses,